American Buffalo (play): Critical response

 Critic Frank Rich, in reviewing the 1983 production for The New York Times, called it "one of the best American plays of the last decade."
 Rich had previously reviewed the 1981 Off-Broadway production, calling the play "brilliant", and noting: "The play, though, is the thing.
 Working with the tiniest imaginable vocabulary – words like nothing, great, and no, as well as those of four letters – Mr. Mamet creates a subterranean world with its own nonliterate comic beat, life-and death struggles, pathos and even affection...
 In American Buffalo, he has created a deceptively small-scale tragedy that is packed with the power to explode the largest of American myths."

 Awards and nominations

 The 1975 production won the Obie Award, Best New Play and Performance (Mike Kellin).
-The production won the 1977 New York Drama Critics' Circle Award, Best American Play.
+The production won the 1977 New York Drama Critics' Circle Award for Best American Play.

 The 1977 Broadway production was nominated for two Tony Awards: Best Direction of a Play and Best Scenic Design (Santo Loquasto).
 It received four Drama Desk Award nominations, including Outstanding New Play (American), and won for Outstanding Set Design.

 J. J. Johnston received a Theatre World Award for his portrayal of Donny.

 The 1983 revival was nominated for the Tony Award, Best Revival and the Drama Desk Award, Outstanding Actor in a Play (Pacino).

 The 2022 revival was nominated for the Tony Award for Best Revival of a Play, Best Performance by a Leading Actor in a Play (Sam Rockwell), Best Direction of a Play (Neil Pepe), Best Scenic Design of a Play (Scott Pask).